ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+My mother asked mo never to usonny
+tobacco and I never touched it from thnt
+timo to tho present day sho asked mo not
-nd I havo not and 1 can not tell
+to gnmo nnd I havo not and 1 can not tell
 who is winning or who is losing in games
 thnt can bo played Sho admonished me
 too against hard drinking nnd whatever